b9chris/YelpSearch/README.md

 ## Screenshot

 You probably shouldn't post an Extension without a screenshot.
 The upload process will tell you it can be either 1280x800, or 640x480.
 It lies.
 It will reject anything that isn't 1280x800.
-But - the actual window it shows these screenshots in is 640x480.
+But - the actual window it shows these screenshots in is 644x404.
 Solution?
-Take a screenshot, crop/scale it to 640x480, then increase the Canvas Size to 1280x800 with transparent borders all around and the 640x480 image centered. ss1280x800.png is a clear example of this (ss.png being the original image it's based on).
+Take a screenshot, crop/scale it to 644x404, then Scale it to 1280x800. ss1280x800.png is a clear example of this (ss.png being the original image it's based on).

 ## Manifest.json